magomimmo/modern-cljs/doc/tutorial-05.md

 `value` and `set-value!` symbols into the `cljs.user` namespace loaded by default by the bREPL in such a way that we can use them from the bREPL without specifying any namespace's alias.

-The WARNING notifications are still there as it's our dislike for them.
-Be forgiving and go on to see how those functions work.

 ```clj
 cljs.user=> (doc by-id)